sonicguo/azure-signalr-vnext-features/serverless-websocket/specs/runtime-websocket-serverless.md

 - Supporting protocols where one protocol message is not bound to a single WebSocket frame is out of scope, e.g. MQTT.
 - Supporting protocols where messages are having context or dependencies to previous messages is out of scope, e.g. streaming protocols.

+## Terms

+- **Upstream**: An upstream is the application that processes WebSocket connections and messages.
+This can be an azure function or any other application that can handle HTTP requests.
+- **hub**: A hub is a unit of the isolation, the scope of users and message delivery is constrained to a hub.
+- **connectionId**: Every WebSocket connection has a unique `connectionId`.
+- **userId**: Every connection has a user id from the authetication result if it is not an anonymous connection.

 ## Portal Configuration

 1. The portal will support configuring WebSocket mode, from CLI and Azure portal.
 With WebSocket mode, only `/ws` requests are allowed.
-2. The portal will support configuring "Upstream" settings from CLI and Azure portal.
+2. The portal will support configuring Upstream settings from CLI and Azure portal.

 ## Authentication